 Annual Airline Credit

-Amex Platinum offers $200 in incidental airline fee credits annually, while Citi Prestige offers $250 airline credit.
+Amex Platinum offers up to $400 travel credit annually (up to $200 in incidental airline fee credits and up to $200 in hotel and resort credit), while Citi Prestige offers $250 airline credit.

 WINNER: Citi Prestige